anadoh/exams/README.md

 Simple aplication for finding information about exams at studies.
 The user will be able to read the information needed to take the exam.
-A table with a list of available exam dates, filterable by subject name and exam type Cards presenting photos of teachers and their contact details.
+A table with a list of available exam dates, filterable by subject name and exam type.
+Cards presenting photos of teachers and their contact details.

 ## Technologies